 - Xander in Buffy the Vampire Slayer episode "Hells Bells".
 An old man appears and convinces Xander not to go through with his wedding with Anya.
 Near the end of the episode, we find out that it was a Xander from the future.
 And at the very end, we find out that he's not, but instead a demon trying to get revenge on Anya.

-- A recent episode of Supernatural had Zechariah the angel show Dean what the future would be like if he didn't allow his body to be Michael's vessel.
-Dean meets his future self and is surprised by how much more brash and uncaring he is, ie. Future Dean seems to have no qualms about sacrificing members of his own team.
+- An episode of Supernatural had Zachariah the angel show Dean what the future would be like if he didn't allow his body to be Michael's vessel.
+Dean meets his future self and is surprised by how much more brash and uncaring he is, specifically the way Future Dean seems to have no qualms about sacrificing members of his own team.

 - Charmed season 5, episode 8, "A Witch in Time", plays this straight two times.
 First a warlock meets his past self to suggest using future knowledge for self gain.
 Second, Piper tells her past self to sabotage a rescue attempt to prevent the entire timeline from happening in the first place.

 - In the 2009 (fake) trailer of Raumschiff GameStar, Dr. Chris appears in two selves: the younger one from the present and the older from the future (in a direct homage to Spock from the contemporary Star Trek movie).

 - Hiro Nakamura from Heroes pulls this off on several occasions.